lippertmarkus/helm-charts/charts/business-central/README.md

 kubectl create secret generic mypat --from-literal=pat=MwBEAE...
 ```

+When using this, **make sure to include** `--wait --timeout=10m` in your `helm install` to make sure that the hook is executed after Business Central is up and healthy.

 ### Disabling access to endpoints

 For some environments you may want to disable external access to some endpoints like the ones for development, OData or SOAP.
 Per default all endpoints can be accessed.
 By setting the port of specific endpoints to an empty string, you can disable the access: